Signs Your Disability Claim Will Be Denied (And What to Do)

 Can I appeal after my disability claim is denied?

 Yes.
-You have 60 days from the date on your denial letter to file an appeal with the SSA.
-The appeal process has four stages: reconsideration, a hearing before an Administrative Law Judge, an Appeals Council review, and finally, federal court.
-Most people who win do so at the hearing stage.
-Do not wait — the 60-day deadline is strict.
+You have 60 days from the date on your denial letter (plus 5 days for mail) to file an appeal.
+The four stages are: reconsideration (Form SSA-561), ALJ hearing (Form HA-501), Appeals Council review (Form HA-520), and federal court.
+Most people who win do so at the ALJ hearing stage.
+About 47% of represented claimants are approved at the hearing level.

 How long does a disability appeal take?